 Our favorite thing about technology is the convenience it brings.
-Now’days, you can cash a check in your pajamas without leaving your bed, or control the temperature of your home remotely.
-Slowly but surely, we’ve reached an age of unprecedented convenience.
+You can cash a check in your pajamas in your bed or control the temperature and lights in your home remotely.
+We’ve reached an age of unprecedented convenience.

 But what about self-driving cars?
 The ultimate luxury or ultimate death trap?
-Though the idea seems nice and would certainly free up a lot of our time (catching up on work or reading in the car) not all of us are ready to hand over the driver’s seat so easily.
+The idea seems nice and would certainly free up a lot of our time (catching up on work or reading in the car) but are we ready to hand over the driver’s seat so easily?

-When you add up how much time we spend in our cars, (17,000 minutes a year) it starts to become kind of disheartening.
-But, imagine how that time could be used if you weren’t actively driving?
+We spend 17,000 minutes a year in our cars.
+It’s kind of disheartening.
+Imagine how that time could be used if you weren’t actively driving?
 You could respond to work emails, study for a test, read, or play a game.
 When you think about how much your time is worth, and multiply that by the amount of time you’re driving, you can see how much more sense self-driving cars make for your personal goals.

-What they found were that many traffic jams are caused by a domino effect triggered by drivers going too quickly, and then needing to break unexpectedly.
+What they found was that many traffic jams are caused by a domino effect triggered by drivers going too quickly, and then the need to break unexpectedly.
 Each break down the line of cars is amplified just a little bit more, causing the traffic to eventually come to a standstill.
 If self-driving cars could save us from phantom traffic, that alone earns big points.